Rosuav/Gypsum/plugins/README.rst

 as though the user had just typed the command.
 None of this is supported, however.

-ADVISORY: Additional information may be stored in subw and/or conn.
+ADVISORY: Additional information may be stored in subw, or in subw->connection if it should apply to the current connection only.
 This is not guaranteed, however, as there is no protection against collisions; but if you make your key begin with "plugins/pluginname/" (where pluginname is your plugin's name), this will most likely be safe.

 ADVISORY: The subw/conn mappings may be saved for use in callbacks.
 However, if the subwindow or connection has been closed, their